Bielsk Podlaski

 While

-not specific to Bielsk Podlaski these materials may give us a
+not specific to Bielsk Podlaski these materials may provide a

 glimpse of the lives of our ancestors.